Our History

 It was at this time that second-generation funeral directors, Mr. John Owens and Mr. Kenneth Plummer Jr., who joined the firm in 1947 and 1951 respectively, acquired total ownership of the firm.
 In April of 1997, to continue a succession plan for the company and in keeping with tradition of local ownership, Mr. Owens and Mr. Plummer, Jr. sold shares of stock to company manager, Brian Pace.
 Mr. John Owens died in April of 1998 but had remained active in business decisions up until his death.

 In 2006, with more the 55 years in the funeral business, Kenneth Plummer Jr. resigned as company President and sold his shares to the corporation.
 At that time Brian Pace became President and sole owner of the mortuary.
-Mr Plummer passed away on January 7th, 2011.
+Mr. Plummer passed away on January 7th, 2011.

 Today, while all of us at Day & Carter Mortuary are proud of our heritage, we continue to move forward in offering our families the very finest in services and facilities.